urdvr/biojs-vis-gprofiler/README.md

 **Properties**

-- container `string` - Container wherein the cloud will be rendered, in selector format _required_
+- container `string` - Container wherein the cloud will be rendered, in selector format. _required_
-- width `int` - Width of the rendered cloud, in pixels
+- width `int` - Width of the rendered cloud, in pixels.
 _default_: 300
-- height `int` - Height of the rendered cloud, in pixels
+- height `int` - Height of the rendered cloud, in pixels.
 _default_: 300
-- maxN `int` - Max number of strings to display
+- maxN `int` - Max number of strings to display.
 - maxTermLen `int` - Max length of a term description, keep this at a reasonable value to ensure all terms are displayed.
-No effect in useTerms is false.
+No effect if useTerms is false.
-- useTerms `boolean` - Display whole functional terms instead of single words
+- useTerms `boolean` - Display whole functional terms instead of single words.
+- warnings `boolean` - Log rendering warnings to the console.
-- sizer <code>[sizerCb](#sizerCb)</code> - Callback function for computing
+- sizer <code>[renderCb](#renderCb)</code> - Callback function returning the point size of a string.
- the point size of a string based on passed score of the string and a scaling value dependent on the cloud dimensions.
+- colorer <code>[renderCb](#renderCb)</code> - Callback function returning the color of a string.
+- distiller <code>[distillerCb](#distillerCb)</code> - Callback function returning an array of strings to be rendered.

 **Example**
 ```